ABOUT

 Claudia Zapata (Lead artist)

-Claudia E. Zapata (they/them) earned their Ph.D. in art history at Southern Methodist University’s RASC/a: Rhetorics of Art, Space, and Culture program.
+Claudia E. Zapata (they/them) is a curator, writer, and interdisciplinary artist.
+They earned their Ph.D. in art history at Southern Methodist University’s RASC/a: Rhetorics of Art, Space, and Culture program.
 They received their BA and MA in art history from the University of Texas at Austin, with a specialization in Maya art of the Classic period (250-900 CE).
 Zapata was the curator of exhibitions and programs at the Mexic-Arte Museum in Austin.
 From 2018-2022, Claudia was the curatorial assistant of Latinx art at the Smithsonian American Art Museum, working on the award-winning exhibition, ¡Printing the Revolution!
 The Rise and Impact of Chicano Graphics, 1965-Now (2020) and curating Radical Histories: Chicanx Prints from the Smithsonian American Art Museum.
+In 2023, the Blanton Museum of Art in Austin, Texas, selected Zapata as its inaugural Associate Curator of Latino Art.
+In 2026, their play “Altares” was selected for the Austin Latinx New Play Festival, presented by Teatro Vivo.

 Claudia Chapa